rails-api/active_model_serializers/README.md

 - If this works out, the idea is to get something into Rails that existing libraries can use.

 See [PR 2121](https://github.com/rails-api/active_model_serializers/pull/2121) where these changes were introduced for more information and any discussion.

+## Alternatives

+- [jsonapi-rb](http://jsonapi-rb.org/) is a [highly performant](https://gist.github.com/NullVoxPopuli/748e89ddc1732b42fdf42435d773734a) and modular JSON:API-only implementation.
+There's a vibrant community around it that has produced projects such as [JSON:API Suite](https://jsonapi-suite.github.io/jsonapi_suite/).

+For benchmarks against alternatives, see https://github.com/rails-api/active_model_serializers/tree/benchmarks

 ## Semantic Versioning